vegardit/docker-openldap/README.md

 #### DB Indexes

-The database indexes that are configured during initial container launch are imported from [/opt/ldifs/init_backend_indexes.ldif](image/ldifs/init_mdb_indexes.ldif)
+The database indexes configured during initial container launch are imported from [/opt/ldifs/init_backend_indexes.ldif](image/ldifs/init_mdb_indexes.ldif).

-To use other indexes, simply mount a custom file at `/opt/ldifs/init_backend_indexes.ldif` **before** initial container launch.
+To use other indexes, mount a custom file at that path **before** initial container launch.

 #### Memory usage

 The maximum number of open files is set to `1024` by default to prevent excessive RAM consumption as reported [here](https://github.com/docker/docker/issues/8231).

-The following environment variable can be used to increase this limit:
+Increase this limit with the following environment variable:

 ```sh
 LDAP_NOFILE_LIMIT=2048